 Sinusitis affects 37 million people each year, making it one of the most common health problems in the United States.
-The Ear, Nose and Throat (ENT)/Otolaryngology physicians at Vanguard Weiss Memorial Hospital provide the latest medical treatment options and innovative surgical techniques to bring relief to our patients with chronic sinusitis.
+The Ear, Nose and Throat (ENT)/Otolaryngology physicians at Weiss Memorial Hospital provide the latest medical treatment options and innovative surgical techniques to bring relief to our patients with chronic sinusitis.

 What are the Sinuses?

 Sinuses are the air-filled pockets in the areas surrounding the nose.
 There are four types of sinuses on either side of the face.
 Each sinus has an opening through which mucus drains.
 Mucus drainage is a normal process that keeps the sinuses healthy.

 Sinusitis is an inflammation of the sinus lining caused by bacterial, viral and/or microbial infections; as well as structural issues like blockages of the sinus opening.
 If the sinus opening is closed, normal mucus drainage may not occur, which may lead to infection and inflammation of the sinuses.

 There are two main categories of sinusitis: acute and chronic.
 Sinusitis is usually preceded by a cold, allergy attack or irritation from environmental pollutants.
 Often, the resulting symptoms, such as nasal pressure, nasal congestion, a “runny nose,” and fever, run their course in a few days.
 However, if symptoms persist, a bacterial infection or acute sinusitis may develop.
 If sinusitis occurs frequently or lasts three months or longer, it may be chronic sinusitis.

 Symptoms of Sinusitis

 - Discharge of yellow or green mucus from the nose